airdcpp-web/airdcpp-web.github.io/_docs/installation/dependencies-ubuntu.md

 #### Notes

 * `libtbb-dev` is an optional dependency as it's not available for all processor architectures (such as armv6).
-* Version of `libboost-*` packages usually differs in each Ubuntu releases.
-If you get installation errors with libboost packages, use the command `apt-cache search libboost` to check the latest version available for your system and replace all versions numbers in the installation command accordingly.
+* The version number of `libboost-*` packages generally differs in each Ubuntu release.
+If you get installation errors related to libboost packages, use the command `apt-cache search libboost` to check the latest version available for your system and replace all versions numbers in the installation command accordingly.